hanwentao/omnical/README.md

-# Omnical: displays a calendar of different kinds
+# Omnical: print calendars, convert dates, and more

-Omnical provides utilities to get calendar-related information.
-It also provides a command-line interface to display a calendar.
+Omnical provides utilities to compute calendar-related information.
+It also provides a command-line interface to print calendars, convert dates, and more.